July 29, 2018

 At mile 22 friends of the family greeted me with coconut water and oranges.
 It is always good to see loved ones during the marathon.

-After leaving them, I started feeling fatigue.
+After leaving them, I started feeling fatigued.
 It all started to hit me.

 Not only did I finish a full marathon, but I beat my previous time by 13 minutes.